bharatltech/mystmd/01-paper.md

 Note how the second leg implements the right binding of the operation:

 ```
-foldr (⊕) z [x 1 ,x 2 ,...,xn] = (x 1 ⊕(x 2 ⊕(···(xn⊕z)···)))
+foldr ( ⊕ ) z [x 1 ,x 2 ,...,xn] = (x 1  ⊕ (x 2  ⊕ (···(xn ⊕ z)···)))
 ```
-We can see that the rightmost application of the function⊕ has the last element of the list as its left operand and the seed value as its right operand (i.e.,xn⊕z).
+We can see that the rightmost application of the function  ⊕  has the last element of the list as its left operand and the seed value as its right operand (i.e.,xn ⊕ z).
-Typically the seed value will be theright identityfor the operation⊕.
-(An element eis aright identityof⊕if and only ifx⊕e=xfor anyx.)
+Typically the seed value will be theright identityfor the operation ⊕ .
+(An element eis aright identityof ⊕ if and only ifx ⊕ e=xfor anyx.)

 In Gofer, foldris called afold operation.
 Other languages sometimes call this a reduceorinsertoperation.